jtsang4/mcp-in-browser/README.md

-# Claude in Chrome
+# MCP in Browser

-A browser automation Chrome extension that works with Claude Code via the Model Context Protocol (MCP).
+A browser automation Chrome/Firefox extension that works with Claude Code via the Model Context Protocol (MCP).
 This project provides similar functionality to the official Claude in Chrome extension, but allows you to use your own models and APIs.

 ## Features